microsoft/microsoft-ui-xaml-specs/active/gridsyntax/GridSyntaxSpec2.md

 ## Alternatives

 ## Syntax Considerations and Rationale
 In developing the syntax, the team considered developer familiarty and patterns as much as possible to ensure that the Grid learning curve could be decreased.
-One of the considerations was how similar the syntax should be to JSON, as that's a popular notation style that often addresses the same problems that XAML does.
+One of the considerations was how similar the syntax should be to JSON, as that's a popular notation style that often addresses the same problems that Xaml does.

 JSON defines their arrays as: ```"words" : ["apple", "banana", "cherry"]```

-XAML defines a collection-typed property as: ```<Words="'Apple', 'Banana', 'Cherry'"/>```
+Xaml defines a collection-typed property as: ```<Words="'Apple', 'Banana', 'Cherry'"/>```

-The syntax that we chose encloses strings individually in quotes, as JSON does, but it does so in a way that is more consistent with existing XAML style and XAML functions.
-An example of this syntax used elsewhere in XAML is for the x:Bind syntax:
+The syntax that we chose encloses strings individually in quotes, as JSON does, but it does so in a way that is more consistent with existing Xaml style and Xaml functions.
+An example of this syntax used elsewhere in Xaml is for the x:Bind syntax:

 ```xml <TextBlock Text="{x:Bind VM.MyText, FallbackValue='Hello, world', Mode=TwoWay}" />```